moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 spin_assert{ some_page.has_correct_page_title? }
 ```

 In the first example we get Capybara's implicit spin asserts for free.
-In the second example we're required to do our own explicit spin assert every time we want to verify the page has the right title.
+In the second example not only are we're required to do our own explicit spin assert, but we're required to do so every time we want to verify the page has the right title.
 Overly verbose and prone to error.

 ## Tell Don't Ask allows value-add behavior

-There are other advantages we get by including assertions in our page objects (for example better assertion failure messages), but for me the ability to leverage implicit spin asserts is the big win.
+There are other advantages we get from including assertions in our page objects (for example better assertion failure messages), but for me the ability to leverage implicit spin asserts is the big win.
 At the end of the day it means that a page object can present a higher level of abstraction in its public interface, adding value underneath.
 Yes, we're weaker on Single Responsibility, but overall I think it's a good tradeoff.